 The Department of Elementary and Secondary Education can help you with a variety of programs designed to provide Career Education for your employees.

 In the lifecycle of every business, there comes a time when the business ends.
 Even at the end of the business’s life, there are still several rules to comply with:

 Unless you are a sole-proprietor, the Secretary of State requires that you file a cancellation, withdrawal, termination or dissolution form, depending on your business type.

 If you’re a non-profit, you’ll need to file a Notice of Dissolution with the office of the Attorney General.

 If you conduct a going out of business sale, you need to register with the Attorney General’s Going Out of Business Sale Registry.

-When you're no longer paying wages to employees, you'll want to file a Report on Change of Business Operations with the Division of Employment Security.
+When you're no longer paying wages to employees, you'll want to file a Employer Change Request with the Division of Employment Security.
 You can also do this online through the Unemployment State Tax Automated Reporting System (USTAR).

 To close your account(s) with the Missouri Department of Revenue, you will need to mark your last business tax return "FINAL", submit it to the mailing address indicated on your return/booklet and email your close date for each business tax type to the Missouri Department of Revenue at email@example.com.

 List of web sites for agencies listed on this page:

 - Department of Insurance, Financial Institutions & Professional Registration